josephg/egwalker-paper/reg-text.typ

   After applying and retreating $a$, the record updated by $a$ has $s_p = mono("Ins")$ and $s_e = mono("Del")$, and the transformed operation for $a$ is $italic("Delete")(i')$ for some transformed index $i'$.
   We subsequently apply $b$, which by assumption updates an internal state record that is later than $a$'s.
   $a$'s record is therefore counted when mapping the index of $b.italic("op")$ to an internal record position, but not counted when mapping the internal record back to a transformed index.
-  If $a$ had not been replayed previously, it would have been counted during both mappings.
+  If $a$ had not been replayed previously, it would have been counted during both mappings (by @lemma-prepare-state).
   Thus, if the record updated by $b$ has $s_e = mono("Ins")$, the transformed operation for $b$ is $italic("Delete")(j'-1)$, where $j'$ is the transformed index of $b$'s operation if $a$ had not been replayed previously, and $j'-1 gt.eq i'$, as required.
   If $b$'s record previously has $s_e = mono("Del")$, it is transformed into a no-op.
   On the other hand, if we replay $b$ before $a$, the record updated by $b$ appears later than $a$'s record in the internal state, so the transformation of $a$ is not affected by $b$.